 By establishing these rules, we create a safe environment for learning and growth.

 5. Hold Learners Accountable

 A good way to motivate your employees to pay attention and use what they’ve learned in class is by holding them accountable.
 Instead of wrapping up class and sending your employees out into the world without a second thought, ask them to write down and share a commitment they want to make based on what material you covered that day.

 At Hone, we ask learners to make commitments at the end of every class in order to hold them accountable and think of ways to apply learning directly to their personal or professional life.
 You can even go a step further: at the start of the next class, ask your employees to share these commitments, the degree to which they fulfilled them that week, and anything they learned from applying them in real life.

 Other ways to hold employees accountable during virtual team training sessions:

 - Make sure everyone participates: Encourage everyone to participate, and don’t be afraid to call on people by name.

 - Pop into breakout rooms to see how conversations are going: Don’t feel like you need to police participation, but hop into breakout rooms to answer questions and get a pulse for what students are discussing.

 - Split learners into accountability groups of 2-4: Periodically split up into small group breakout sessions so students can discuss course material and practice applying the skills you’ve discussed.

-While the switch from in-person professional development to virtual can seem intimidating, it can be done, and, with some effort, your workplace training can be more effective than in-person training.
+While the switch from in-person professional development to virtual team training can seem intimidating, it can be done, and, with some effort, your workplace training can be more effective than in-person training.
 You can also turn to a live online training solution like Hone that already has hundreds of online classes proven to teach managers the skills they need to succeed in the modern workplace.